 We often see that a DAM project is desperately needed, though the project has trouble getting off the ground due to the lack of a champion to push the project forward in an energetic and strategic way.
 The role of the DAM champion is to spearhead the DAM acquisition process, bringing the passion and foresight to see the value in the project.
 The DAM champion should be someone who is comfortable reaching out to multiple departments within the company and encourage others to participate.
 They should also fully understand how each department will use the system and what their needs are in order to set it up for success.
 Communicating the value proposition of the DAM internally to not only teams and departments who will be using it, but also to upper management and important stakeholders is critical so that the project will be widely accepted.

 More often than not, we see clients come to us with various specific pain points that led them to acquire a DAM system.
-Common pain points we hear include having so much content that it’s difficult to find what users need, poor organization of content, inconsistent data attached to content, difficulty sharing between team members, and difficulty tracking content misuse, to name a few.
+Common pain points include having so much content that it’s difficult to find what users need, poor organization of content, inconsistent data attached to content, difficulty sharing between team members, and difficulty tracking content misuse, to name a few.
 Boiling down where your team is struggling the most will help you have a better understanding of what features you’ll need in a DAM and how it will need to scale down the road.

 3. Ensure scalability by planning for current and future goals

 It’s critical that while talking through your current and most pressing goals with your DAM vendor, you also consider what long-term and future business goals you hope to achieve through the implementation and use of a DAM system.
 What will your company’s needs be in 2 years, and in 5 years?
 For example, maybe your content library currently consists of mostly images, but your Marketing department has defined a goal of increasing their video content by x% within 2 years; a DAM’s features around video will eventually be more important.
 Chances are, your content library will grow year over year, so ensuring that the DAM system can scale with your expanding collection is crucial.
-Will you need workflow tools that allow for automation of your processes such as resizing, converting formats, and updating usage information?
+Will you need workflow tools that allow for automation of your processes such as resizing, converting formats, and updating user information?
 Are your team members struggling with sharing content internally or externally to the various channels and platforms they use?
 What other Martech tools will you need your DAM system to integrate with?
 Asking yourself and your team these questions will help you determine how the DAM will support your current and future business goals.

-4. Have a clear timeline for the phase out of old processes
+4. Have a clear timeline for the phase-out of old processes

 Ask yourself, what is your realistic timeline for the new system to go live?
-Do you have a well-defined and agreed upon deadline, or is a more gradual transition from your current process to the DAM just fine?
+Do you have a well-defined and agreed-upon deadline, or is a more gradual transition from your current process to the DAM just fine?
 Figure out how much data you currently have and where it lives so that you can determine the process of data export and subsequent import into the DAM.
 Phasing your old systems and processes out is a difficult task and is often met with resistance from users.
 Be sure to support them through the process, but also be firm and set dates when old systems will no longer be accessible.
 Keeping this operation structured will help you tenfold in the long run.

 5. Provide education and ongoing training opportunities for users